stanleyn/VoPo/README.md

 ## Purpose

 We introduce VoPo which enables end-to-end bioinformatics analysis of single-cell data.
-Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`. **You can focus on tasks 1-4 for instructons on general usage: clusterng, feature extraction, and visualization**.
+Here we provide code for general usage and to reproduce the results in our paper `VoPo Leverages Cellular Heterogeneity for Predictive Modeling of Single-Cell Data`. **You can focus on tasks 1-4 for instructons on general usage: clustering, feature extraction, and visualization**.
 Tasks 1-4 outlined in this readme enable the following:

 1) **Task 1: Clustering and Feature Engineering**: Run VoPo clustering on some FCS files and extract features (either frequency or functional)